EGInsiders/CoreLearningPath/activity-30-34.md

 12 Discuss
 Coaches’ Corner: How have you seen the chronic stress cycle and the renewal cycle affect your work with students?

-Activity 31: Breathe
-1 Review and Discuss 10:
-Attachment: Chronic Stress Cycle vs Renewal Cycle Before we get started, what have you noticed so far about when you experience stress and when you experience renewal?
-2 Discuss 5
-Let’s think about breathing for a minute.
-When do you naturally breathe faster?
-3 Discuss 5
-When do you naturally breathe slower?
-4 Discuss 5
-We tend to breathe faster when we are under stress.
-That can be physical stress such as exercise.
-Or it can be mental stress.
-For instance, when people are nervous about speaking in front of a group, they sometimes have such short, shallow breaths that they have difficulty speaking.
-On the other hand, we tend to breathe slower and deeper when we relax.
-So what do you think might happen if you actually forced yourself to breathe slower?
-5 Custom
-When we intentionally breathe slower, we tend to relax.
-We usually think about how our mind tells our body what to do.
-But it can work the other way around too.
-Changing our body can also change our mind.
-Psychologists call this embodied cognition; others call it the mind-body connection.
-6 Custom
-The mind-body connection means that you can use your breathing kind of like a volume control.
-Feeling stressed and want to relax?
-Need to focus and learn?
-Try turning down the volume by slowing down your breathing.
-It’s one of the easiest ways to trigger the renewal cycle.
-7 Review and Discuss: 10
-Attachment: Slow Breathing Exercise
-With a little practice and patience, you can learn to use slow breathing any time you want to relieve stress and renew your mind.
-Try out the 3 steps of slow breathing.
-How many seconds were you able to make one out-and-in breath last?
-8 Review:
-Attachment: Slow Breathing Exercise
-Slow breathing might seem awkward at first.
-But with practice, it’s one of the simplest ways to trigger the renewal process any time you feel too much stress.
-It’s so reliable that people in high stress jobs, from performers to professional athletes, have been trained to use it too.
-9 Custom
-You can try slow breathing for a couple minutes before and after a stressful event, such as a quiz or a big game.
-Or make it a daily exercise at a regular time, such as after you get home, to help you renew your strength.
-10 Discuss:
-<b>Challenge:</b> Try practicing slow breathing daily this week to trigger your renewal system.
-Even if you decide not to keep doing it, you’ll build a skill that you can call on whenever you need it.
-If you choose to take this challenge, write a regular time each day, such as “before meals” when it would be easier to remember practicing slow breathing?
-11 Discuss
-<b>Feedback:</b> How helpful was this activity for you compared to others: more, same, or less?
-Why?
-	12 Custom
-<b>Coaches’ Tip:</b> Slow breathing can work wonders for the many stresses that adults face too.
-Try it out the next time you’re feeling stressed, or better yet, before your stress begins.

-Activity 32: Gratitude
-1 Discuss 1
-Before we get started, let’s review the skill we learned earlier.
-What do you remember about slow breathing and how to do it?
-2 Review and Discuss 1:
-Attachment: Slow Breathing Exercise
-Slow breathing can be a great way to trigger your renewal cycle any time you want, reversing stress and strengthening your mind and body.
-So let’s practice slow breathing again.
-How many seconds can you make one out-and-in breath last?
-3 Custom
-In this activity, we’re going to take some time to learn about gratitude: the art of being thankful.
-It can be pretty powerful, as the following video demonstrates.
-4 Review and Discuss 10:
-Attachment: Gratitude Experiment Video
-List as many things as you can about how expressing gratitude affected people in the video.
-5 Discuss 10
-As you might have guessed, expressing gratitude is another way of triggering the renewal cycle, reducing stress, helping you feel better and sleep better.
-Why do you think gratitude might trigger the renewal cycle?
-6 Review and discuss 10:
-Attachment: Negativity Bias
-As we discussed earlier, most of us most of the time have a natural negativity bias:negative events simply capture more of our attention.
-Gratitude refocuses us on looking for the many positive things that we have to be thankful for.
-What are some positive things that you are grateful for?
-7 Discuss 1
-Gratitude also changes the way we see our role from being victims to victors, from being receivers to givers.
-That’s why it’s called “giving thanks” and why we have a holiday in November called “Thanksgiving.”
-Who would you like to be able to give the gift of thanks to?
-8 Discuss 1
-And when we give thanks to others, we also bask in the glow of the positive emotions that they experience.
-Our mirror neuron networks mean that, even as we give happiness to others by appreciating them, we feel that happiness mirrored back in our own hearts.
-What’s a time when making someone else happy helped to make you happy?
-9 Discuss
-<b>Challenge:</b> Set a goal to get better at being thankful and at saying thanks.
-If you choose to accept this challenge, write about how you would like to get better.
-10 Discuss
-<b>Feedback:</b> How helpful was this activity for you compared to others: more, same, or less?
-Why?
-11 Custom
-<b>Coaches Corner:</b> Gratitude is a great practice to model for students.
-You can talk about things you’re grateful for that day, ask students to share what they’re grateful for.
-The time you take each day to show gratitude is a good investment in making the day better for yourself and those around you.
-Check out the next activity on superpower thank yous for more tips.
 Activity 33: Superpowered thank yous

 1 Custom